Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 A DASH service SHOULD supply a default [=DRM system configuration=] in the MPD for all supported [=DRM systems=] in all encrypted [=adaptation sets=].
 This enables playback without the need for DASH client customization or additional client-side configuration. [=DRM system configuration=] MAY also be supplied by logic executed at runtime (e.g. to load the values from configuration files), replacing or enhancing the defaults provided in the MPD.

 Any number of `ContentProtection` descriptors ([[!MPEGDASH]] 5.8.4.1) MAY be present in the MPD to provide [=DRM system configuration=].
 These descriptors SHALL be defined on the [=adaptation set=] level.
-The contents MAY be ignored by the DASH client if overridden by custom business logic or runtime data sources - the [=DRM system configuration=] in the MPD simply provides default values known at content authoring time.
+The contents MAY be ignored by the DASH client if overridden by [=solution-specific logic and configuration=] - the [=DRM system configuration=] in the MPD simply provides default values known at content authoring time.

 A `ContentProtection` descriptor providing a default [=DRM system configuration=] SHALL use  `schemeIdUri="urn:uuid:<systemid>"` to identify the [=DRM system=], with the `<systemid>` matching a value in the [DASH-IF system-specific identifier registry](https://dashif.org/identifiers/content_protection/).
 The `value` attribute of the `ContentProtection` descriptor SHOULD contain the DRM system name and version number in a human readable form (for diagnostic purposes).